stevepurdie/saap-docs/content/help/support/support.md

 ## Response Times

-Stakater guarantees certain reaction and response times for each priority.
-The reaction time is the maximum time taken for Stakater Support to become aware of the ticket.
-The response time is the maximum time taken for Stakater Support to make an initial response to the ticket.
+Stakater strives to reach certain response and resolution times for each ticket.
+The response time is the maximum time it should take for Stakater Support to make an initial response to the ticket.
+The resolution time is the maximum time it should take for Stakater to assign the ticket a resolution.

-Request Priority | Reaction time | Response Time
+Request Priority | Time to first response | Time to resolution
 --- | --- | ---
-`Highest` | 5 min | 2 h
+`Highest` | 2 h | 1 day
-`High` | 5 min | 1 day
+`High` | 1 day | 2 days
-`Medium` | 5 min | 3 working days
+`Medium` | 3 days | 3 days
-`Low` | 2 working hours | 25 working days
+`Low` | 4 days | 4 days
-`Lowest` | 4 working hours | 25 working days
+`Lowest` | 5 days | 5 days

 ## Resolution Time